How to Install Vinyl Gable Vents

 The best way to tackle these problems is by installing vinyl gable attic vents.
-These are designed to expel stale air during summer and prevent rain, snow, and wind from entering the house during winter, thereby reducing both cooling and heating costs.
+These are designed to expel stale, hot, or humid air from the attic year-round and also prevent ice formation on the roof during winter, thereby reducing cooling and heating costs, and leaking roofs.
 Given below is a step-by-step guide for installing vinyl gable vents in your attic.

 Step 1—Remove Insulation

 Before actually installing the vinyl gable vent, prepare the area where the installation will take place by removing any insulation that would be in the way.
 A utility knife may come in handy here.

 Use 2x4 lumber to construct a rectangular frame within the framing of the gable wall securing everything with screws or nails.
 When making the frame, factor in a 1/8-inch gap all around it.
 When done, drill 3/8-inch holes at the 4 corners.
 Keep in mind that these holes will bore through to the exterior.

 Now, approach the drilled holes from the outside.
 Using a pencil and a straight edge, connect the 4 holes marking the outline for the vent opening.
 Using a jigsaw, cut through the marks and following the outline, cut out the opening.